 Lymphatic massage after surgery

-Decreased healing time reduced risk of blood clots.
+A benefit of lymphatic drainage massage is decreased healing time and reduced risk of blood clots.

 Reducing lymphatic congestion post surgery – leads to less swelling, and chronically inflamed areas.
 In many post surgical populations, lymphatic function is already inefficient (over 50’s, sedentary, immune compromised, high body mass) and the added trauma of a surgical procedure is adding inflammation to an already inflamed immune system and in the case of breast surgery is destroying lymph nodes.

-Lymphatic massage also promotes healing and reduces recovery time through improvedcirculation .
+Lymphatic drainage massage benefits healing and reduces recovery time through improved circulation.
 When lymph fluid is moving efficiently, it also improves blood flow.
 Improved blood flow increases a tissues oxygen uptake.
 Well oxygenated tissue:

 Assists with pain